 - Keep burning candles out of the reach of children and pets

-- Always use a candleholder specifically designed for candle use
+- Always use a candleholder or vessel specifically designed for the heat of candle use

 - Always burn candles on a stable, heat-resistant surface

 - Keep the wax pool free of wick trimmings, matches and debris